José Gaspar Rodríguez de Francia: Policies

 One Latin American scholar, Antonio de la Cova, summarised Francia's rule as follows:

 "... we find a strange mixture of capacity and caprice, of far-sighted wisdom and reckless infatuation, strenuous endeavours after a high ideal and flagrant violations of the simplest principles of justice.
 He cut off Paraguay from the rest of the world by stopping foreign commerce, but carefully fostered its internal industries and agriculture under his personal supervision.
 Dr. Francia disposed to be hospitable to strangers from other lands, and kept them prisoners for years; lived a life of republican simplicity, and severely punished the slightest want of respect.
 As time went on he appears to have grown more arbitrary and despotic.
 Deeply imbued with the principles of the French Revolution, he was a stern antagonist of the church.
 He abolished the Inquisition, suppressed the college of theology, did away with the tithes, and inflicted endless indignities on the priests.
 He kept the aristocracy in subjection and discouraged marriage both by precept and example, leaving behind him several illegitimate children.
 For the extravagances of his later years the plea of insanity has been put forward."

 Francia aimed to found a society on the principles of Rousseau's Social Contract and was also inspired by Robespierre and Napoleon.
 To create such a utopia, he imposed a ruthless isolation upon Paraguay, interdicting all external trade, and he fostered national industries.

-Francia is often categorized as one of the caudillos of the post-colonial era, but he deviated from the authoritarian tendencies of most of his contemporaries.
+Francia in some ways resembles the caudillos of the post-colonial era, but he deviated from the elitist tendencies of most of his contemporaries.
 Instead, he attempted to reorganize Paraguay in accordance with the wishes of the lower classes and other marginalized groups.
 He greatly limited the power of the Church and the landed elites in favor of giving peasants a way to make a living on state-run estancias.
 He is criticized by some scholars for being entirely against the Church, he wanted only to diminish the institution's all-encompassing political control.
 He actually built new churches and supported religious festivals using state funds.
 Francia's government also took over services usually under church supervision, such as orphanages, hospitals, and homeless shelters, to manage them more efficiently.
 Francia and his policies were in fact very well received by the majority of Paraguayans, excluding the small ruling classes, and his neutrality in foreign affairs kept peace in a period of turmoil.

+Francia's authoritarian regime built the foundations of a strong and dirigiste state in order to undertake the economic modernization of the country.